Camps and Excursion Policy

 The cost of all camps and excursions are to be paid by parents/carers unless alternative arrangements have been agreed to by the Principal prior to the excursion.
 All families will be given sufficient time to make payments for all activities.
 Consent forms will have clearly stated payment amounts and payment finalisation dates.

 School Council expects families to have made full payment or be committed to a payment plan by the required date before a camp or excursion.
-Students who have not finalised payment by the required date will not be allowed to attend unless the Principal determines exceptional circumstances.
+Students who have not finalised payment by the required date will not be allowed to attend unless the Principal determines exceptional circumstances apply.

 Fitzroy High School will make all efforts to ensure that students are not excluded for financial reasons.
-The Department’s Camps, Sports and Excursions Fund (CSEF) provides payments for eligible students to attend school activities, including camps and excursions.
+Families experiencing financial difficulty are invited to discuss alternative payment arrangements with the Business Manager.
+The Business Manager can also discuss family eligibility for the Department’s Camps, Sports and Excursions Fund (CSEF), which provides payments for eligible students to attend school activities, including camps and excursions.
 Applications for the CSEF are open to families holding a valid means-tested concession card or temporary foster parents and are facilitated by the school.
 Further information about the CSEF and the application form are available at Camps, Sports and Excursions Fund.
-For families experiencing financial difficulty, Fitzroy High School has a scholarship fund that can be sued to provide financial support for camps and excursions.

 Student health